skie/plum_search/docs/Filter-Component-and-Parameters.md

 ### Select and Multiple parameters

-SelectParam is select box input form parameter.
+SelectParam is a select box input form parameter.
-MultipleParam used for multiple selectbox or multiple checkbox.
+MultipleParam used for multiple select box or multiple checkbox.

 #### Additional constructor options:

-Option **finder** is a query to ORM to get list of options for select input generation.
+Option **finder** is a query to ORM to get a list of options for select input generation.
-Option **options** is a key-value array in list format for select input generate.
+Option **options** is a key-value array in list format for select input generation.

 One of **finder** or **options** parameters are required

+### Range parameter

+RangeParam is a generic input having two inputs.
+It should be used in pairs with RangeFilter.

+#### Additional constructor options:

+**postRenderCallback** is callable, accepting BaseParameter instance as first argument, and View class instance as second.
+This method could be used to decorate parameters with additional javascript logic or for any different post processing purposes.

 ### Autocomplete parameter

-Autocomplete parameter serve both server and client side autocomplete field management.
+Autocomplete parameter serves both server and client side autocomplete field management.

 Autocomplete parameter internally create additional hidden parameter with have exact equal to parameter name and autocomplete input widget field is postfixed by **_lookup**.